cyberbotics/webots-doc/reference/mouse.md

 ## Mouse

-The [Mouse](#mouse) is a set of functions available by default for each [Robot](robot.md) node to read the computer mouse input.
+The [Mouse](#mouse) is a set of functions available by default for each [Robot](robot.md) node and it is used to read the computer mouse input.
-It doesn't have a corresponding Node and therefore do not require any `WbDeviceTag`.
+It doesn't have any corresponding Node.

 > **Note** [C++, Python, Java]:
-In C++, Python and Java the mouse functions are in a dedicated class called `Mouse`.
-In order to get the `Mouse` instance, you should call the `getMouse()` function of the `Robot` class.
+In C++, Python and Java, the mouse functions are in a dedicated class called `Mouse`.
+In order to get the `Mouse` instance, you should call the `Robot.getMouse()` function.

 #### WbMouseState